 The ETSI is responsible for producing harmonized standards for telecommunications and radiocommunications equipment.
 These standards which are used for regulative purposes are known as European Norms (prefixed with EN).

 Harmonized standards for radio equipment contain requirements relating to effective use of the spectrum and avoidance of harmful interference.
 These can be used by manufacturers as part of the conformity assessment process.
-The application of harmonized standards developed by ETSI is not mandatory, however where they are not applied a notified body must be consulted.
-The national standardization organizations are obliged to transpose European Standards for Telecommunications (ETSs or ENs) into national standards, and to withdraw any conflicting national standards.
+The application of harmonized standards developed by ETSI is not mandatory, however where they are not applied, a notified body must be consulted.
+The national standardization organizations are obliged by EU law to transpose European Standards for Telecommunications (ETSs or ENs) into national standards, and to withdraw any conflicting national standards.

-With regard to SRDs, ETSI developed three generic standards (EN 300 220; EN 300 330 and EN 300 440) and a number of specific standards covering specific applications.
+With regard to SRDs, ETSI developed four generic standards (EN 300 220; EN 300 330, EN 300 440, and EN 305 550) and a number of specific standards covering specific applications.
 All SRDs relevant standards are listed in Appendix 2 of Recommendation CEPT/ERC/REC 70-03.

 3.2 EMC and safety